evmts/tevm-monorepo/packages/memory-client/docs/functions/createMemoryClient.md

 > **createMemoryClient**\<`TCommon`, `TAccountOrAddress`, `TRpcSchema`\>(`options`?): `object`

-Creates a [MemoryClient](../type-aliases/MemoryClient.md) which is an viem client with an in-memory ethereum client as it's transport.
+Creates a [MemoryClient](../type-aliases/MemoryClient.md) which is a viem client with an in-memory Ethereum client as its transport.
-It wraps the viem [public client](https://viem.sh/docs/clients/public#public-client) and [test client](https://viem.sh/docs/clients/test)
+It comes batteries included with all wallet, test, public, and tevm actions.

 ## Type Parameters